 Sometimes a family member is still capable of stairs but can be unsteady.
-A double railing (a railing on both sides of the staircase) can provide safety while descending, since both sides are available for support.
+A double railing (a railing on both sides of the staircase) can make stairs safer for elderly loved ones, providing safety while descending and ascending since both sides are available for support.

 Going up the stairs with both arms allows a person to improve their posture and breathing, resulting in a much easier and safer journey.
 Imagine your grasp with both hands on a single railing while ascending a staircase; we tend to hunch over compressing our chest resulting in lower oxygen levels.
 By adding a second rail, the user can ascend without hunching over.